lbruand/freetle/README.markdown

 With Freetle, the basic concepts to understand are few, simple, already well established in the functional software industry.
 (See Architecture)
-Moreover, this approach gives the ability to write meta processor that transform completely a transformation into an other.
+Moreover, this approach gives the ability to write meta processors that transform completely a transformation into another.

 ## Stream-oriented
 Freetle transformations are stream-oriented programming :